Mercer University School of Law: Walter F. George

 The School of Law is named for Walter F. George, Mercer Law class of 1901, who served as United States Senator from Georgia from 1922–57 and as President pro tempore from 1955-57.
 Before election to the Senate, he served as a Judge of the Georgia Court of Appeals in 1917 and as a Justice of the Georgia Supreme Court from 1917-22.
 Mercer named its law school the Walter F. George School of Law of Mercer University in 1947.
 Fred M. Vinson, Chief Justice of the United States, participated in the naming ceremony.

 The Walter F. George Foundation, created when the school was named, continues to fund scholarships for Mercer law students who have a demonstrated interest in pursuing a career in public service.
 Walter F. George Foundation Public Service Scholarships cover full tuition for three years of law school along with community service grants for first-year and second-year summer public service internships.

 Centennial

-The School of Law celebrated its centennial in 1973.
+The School of Law celebrated its centennial in 1973 and 90th birthday of Carl Vinson.
 The principal event occurred on November 18, 1973; participants included Richard Nixon, President of the United States and Jimmy Carter, Governor of Georgia and future President of the United States.
 In his speech, President Nixon announced the nation's third Nimitz-class nuclear aircraft carrier would be named in honor of Carl Vinson, Mercer Law class of 1902.
 Vinson, who was present at the event, was the first member of the United States House of Representatives to serve for more than 50 years (he served 1914-65), and was the long-time chairman of the House Armed Services Committee.
 Also present were Secretary of Defense Melvin Laird and Secretary of the Navy John Warner.